God makes Heroes in Caves and Valleys

 In this season, obedience doesn’t look like conquering a mountain or slaying a giant.

-It looks like waking up on a random Tuesday and doing the next right thing.
+It looks like waking up on a random Tuesday and doing the exact thing He said to do, then doing it again.

 I had to learn what faithfulness looked like when the results weren’t visible.
 When the breakthrough hadn’t come.
 When I couldn’t point to anything concrete and say, “See?
 This is why I’m doing all this.”